andrewjkerr/CIS4301-Exam-2-Review/cis4301-exam2-notes.md

 	uid INT,
 	...
 	FOREIGN KEY(uid) REFERENCES users(uid)

-);
+-- NOTE: no difference between the two, use based on ease of reading/ect );
 ```
 * Examples of enforcements (i.e. - an error will thrown when...):
-	* An insert or update to posts contained a uid not found in the users table
+	* An insert or update to posts with a tuple containing a uid not found in the users table
 	* A deletion of a user causes posts with that uid to "dangle."
 * To fix any of the above:
 	* Reject the modification (default)